-This article was last updated on Janurary 1st 2017.
+This article was last updated on February 1st 2017.

-If your looking to create your very own quadcopter, the you will need to purchase a radio control transmitter.
+If you’re looking to create your very own quadcopter, then you will need to purchase a radio control transmitter.
 This page will be looking at the best radio control transmitters on the market and it should give you a better understanding of which one you should buy.

 It is important to note that transmitters only work with receivers.
 However, most of the time, when you buy a transmitter, you also get a receiver in the package too.
 This is because most receivers only work with their own transmitters.
 Bare this in mind before you make your purchase.